folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

 If you want to build without Elasticsearch, do the following: cd platform-core
- - Remove @folio/inventory-es from stripes.config.js
+ - Remove @folio/inventory-es and @folio/search from stripes.config.js
  - Remove mod-search, folio_search and folio_inventory-es entries from install.json
  - Remove mod-search from okapi-install.json
  - Remove folio_inventory-es and folio_search from stripes-install.json